openstack-archive/nova-powervm/README.rst

 protocols supported by the hypervisor.

 For networking, a blueprint is being proposed for the Neutron project that will provide a Neutron ML2 Agent.
-This too will be developed in StackForge, and a subsequent blueprint will be created to move to Neutron Core in the L release of OpenStack.
+This project will be developed in StackForge alongside nova-powervm.
 The Agent will provide the necessary configuration on the Virtual I/O Server.
 The Nova driver code will have a /nova/virt/powervm/vif.py file that will configure the network adapter on the client VM.